serokell/blog-posts/Haskell Parser Combinators/article.md

 integer = label "integer" $ read <$> (some numberChar <|> ((:) <$> char '-' <*> some numberChar))
 ```

-However, later in the tutorial, we will see an even better way, using Megaparsec's own mechanisms.
+However, later in the tutorial, we will see an even better way that uses Megaparsec's own mechanisms.
   <hr>
 </details>